DouniaBK/joe_and_the_chick/README.md

 * Chick 🐤:

     The chick is worth the chase as it rewards 1 point but can also hurt the score if armed.
 The chick will appear on the field where a spot is free and conitnously reappears after being cought.

 * Taser ⚡:

     The taser is a weapon that will appear north of the chick giving the elusion that the chick is carrying it.
 The snake needs to navigate to the chick without touching the taser or the score will decrease of one point.
 However, if the score is at 0, it will remain as so.
 The taser is activated and then deactivated after being cought thus it will not continously accompany the chick.

-* Speed :
+* Speed:

    The speed of the snake will increase as the score increases making it more challenging to navigate the field and catch the chick.